anki-code/fstrider/README.md

 ## Install

-Before installation read the text below about using `/` when copying or moving file and directories.
+Before installation read the text below about using `/` when copying or moving files and directories.

 Install or update: